AmazingWikis/Wiki-Copying/README.md

 * if you perform a surprise fork announcement, will result in immediate demotion
 * all interwiki and links to NIWA or SEIWA networks will be purged
 * extension data is not recoverable and Fandom/Gamepedia will not provide this table data in .sql format

+Best Practices
+separate critical components to isolated servers

+FAQ
+Do not remote clone a wiki with an active community with the intent to compete, the purpose of providing these shell scripts and instructions is to assist wiki communities who wish to leave but lack the technical skills to move.

+These Shell Scripts are designed to automated as much of the process, however requires user input and manual configurations.
+This means that basic technical skills are required, which includes purchase of a domain and configure networking of the domain's [A, Custom Name Server, CAA  aka SSL Certificates records].